Avihay1997/Project-Final/ProjectIDEA.md

-Docker container
+- Docker container
-Docker file
+- Docker file
-Jenkins
+- Jenkins
-Ci/cd
+- Ci/cd

-push to github
-upload to aws
+push to github and then upload to aws